Catalog Description

 Lab:

-1. The instructor will demonstrate how to align the vise to the X & Y axis of the milling machine, followed by the student demonstrating the process safely.
+1. The instructor will demonstrate how to align the coordinate system on a CAD model in the CAM software interface to the Work Coordinate System (WCS) of a milling machine work holding fixture, followed by the student practice.

 Lecture:

-1. Instructor lecture on creation of CAD drawings followed by students outlining the steps to creating a CAD drawing.
+1. The instructor will lecture on creating a fully defined CAD model from a technical drawing, followed by students outlining the steps to create a fully defined CAD model.

 Typical Out of Class Assignments